spo0pbae/spo0pbae/README.md

 # Hello there! 👋
 ## About Me

-I'm Sierra, a programmer who recently got my Bachelor of Science in Game Development.
+I'm Sierra, a programmer who recently graduated from Full Sail University with a bachelors degree in Game Development.

 I enjoy learning various different APIs used for graphics rendering, as well as creating simple projects in Unreal Engine 4 and Unity.
 I first started programming in November 2020, and have since learned to code in C# and C++, with a little bit of experience working with Java, Python, CMake, and assembly.